 It is helpful to think about how your condition has impacted you in various situations in the past, then to consider how it is likely to impact the typical activities you can expect to encounter at college.
 You may want to pay particular attention to the following contexts:

 What modifications, auxiliary aids, adaptive equipment, and services have been provided in the past?
 Which ones worked well?
 Which ones did not?

 Supporting documentation allows us to better understand students' disabilities and the barriers they tend to come across in the environment.
 Please note that these guidelines are just that – guidelines – some of which will apply to some but not all disabilities.
 Not all disability information will require all aspects of the guidelines.
 More documentation may be required depending on the range and variability of functional limitations within any given disability; less documentation may be required for permanent, stable and/or narrow conditions.

 Any documentation provided by a third party must be prepared by a person (not a family member of the student) who may need to be qualified by professional training and practice to diagnose and treat the impairment leading to the disability.
 Documentation should on letterhead of the practitioner or agency employing the practitioner.
-For certain disabilities, providers may instead submit a complete ADD/ADHD Documentation Form or a Housing Request Form.
+Housing accommodation requests require a separate form.
+For ADD/ADHD, students may ask a provider to submit a complete ADD/ADHD Documentation Form.

 Handwritten notes, including those on prescription pads and letterhead may be subject to authentication.
 In all cases, the student’s personal accounts concerning his or her functional limitations will be considered as part of the documentation review.

 As appropriate to the disability, documentation should include: